mcdemarco/cardpen/doc/examples.md

 ## Micropul

-I'm making a version of Micropul using Small Square Tile chits from The Game Crafter.
+I made a version of Micropul using Small Square Tile chits from The Game Crafter.
 Once again I can't publish my work because Micropul is for personal use only, but you can do the same thing yourself.

 I took a Micropul tile image from the Files section at BGG, converted it to PNG (it was a PDF), and used [ImageMagick](http://imagemagick.org/Usage/crop/#crop_spaced) to trim and slice it, then trim the remaining cut lines off the result (and extend or scale down):